-Qatar’s Shura Council was established in 1972, following the passing of the Amended Provisional Basic Law of Rule in the State of Qatar on 19 April 1972, to assist His Highness the Amir and the Council of Ministers in the performance of their duties.
+Qatar’s Shura Council was established in 1972, following the passing of the Amended Provisional Basic Law of Rule in the State of Qatar on 19 April 1972, to assist His Highness Sheikh Tamim bin Hamad Al Thani, Amir of the State of Qatar, and the Council of Ministers in the performance of their duties.

 The Shura Council originally had 20 appointed members, a composition which has been subsequently amended on several occasions.
 The current Council sits 45 members.

 In November 2020, His Highness the Amir announced that Shura Council elections would be taking place for the first time in 2021.
 This is part of Qatar’s ambition to develop its legislative process with wider citizen participation, reflecting the values of the Qatari Constitution and Qatar National Vision 2030.

 The Council assumes the following functions in accordance with the Constitution:

 - Approving the general budget of the government.